 What is Lyme disease?

 Parasites like fleas and ticks can affect pets of all shapes and sizes.
-Naturally, it is important as a responsible pet owner to know exactly what these different types of diseases are.
-“Lyme disease is the clinical signs from infection with Borrelia burgdorferi, a bacteria carried by black-legged ticks, most commonly by the deer tick,” says on-site Trupanion veterinarian, Dr. Caroline Wilde.
+Naturally, it’s important as a responsible pet owner to know exactly what these different types of diseases are.
+“Lyme disease is the clinical signs from infection with Borrelia burgdorferi, a bacteria carried by black-legged ticks, most commonly by the deer tick,” says Wilde.

 How do dogs get Lyme disease?